evacuate/guide/src/index.md

 For any questions or to contribute to the development of this guide, please contact us through our [Feedback Form](https://github.com/evacuate/guide/issues).

+For a comprehensive overview on disaster preparedness, please visit the [Disaster Preparedness](./disaster/) page.

 _Last Updated: 04/10/2024_